Before forking out for heated gear, it’s worth seeing just how warm you can get using tried and true “analogue” methods.

 It is a clear winner in this category and is regularly available on sale.

 Let’s take a look at our featured picks.

 Oxford ChillOut Essential Balaclava

-Oxford are well-known for producing quality, utilitarian kit on a budget.
+Oxford is well-known for producing quality kit on a budget.
 This balaclava is no different, with all the expected features, excellent build quality and a comfortable, unisex fit.

 The Chillout is made from breathable, windproof material, includes perforated sections over the nose and mouth, wicks moisture quickly and features an anti-bacterial finish to eliminate odours.

-This is cut to drop down over the chest and back and completely eliminate draught.
-Flat-stitched seams, soft fleece and well-placed stretch panels make this amongst the most comfortable hoods on our list.
+This is cut to drop down over the chest and back and eliminate draught.
+Flat-stitched seams, soft fleece and well-placed stretch panels make this among the most comfortable hoods on our list.

 Knox Cold Killers Hot Hood